Analytic test configurations and geodesic rays: Preliminary Material

-If $f_k$ is a sequence of non-negative continuous functions increasing to the characteristic function of an open set $A$ then the characteristic function of a basis set $A\cap \{u>0\}$ is the increasing limit of the non-negative quasi-continuous functions From this fact and the quasi-Lindel\"of property it follows that the characteristic function of any plurifine open set differs from an increasing limit of non-negative quasi-continuous functions at most on a pluripolar set. \\
+If $f_k$ is a sequence of non-negative continuous functions increasing to the characteristic function of an open set $A$ then the characteristic function of a basis set $A\cap \{u>0\}$ is the increasing limit of the non-negative quasi-continuous functions From this fact and the quasi-Lindel\"of property it follows that the characteristic function of any plurifine open set differs from an increasing limit of non-negative quasi-continuous functions at most on a pluripolar set.

-A fundamental property of the Bedford-Taylor product is that it is local in the plurifine topology, so if $\psi_i=\psi_i'$ for all $i$ on some plurifine open set $O$ then where $\mathbf{1}_O$ denotes the characteristic function of $O.$ We also have that the convergence in Theorem \ref{thmconv} is local in this topology \cite[Thm 3.2]{Bedford2}, i.e. we get convergence when testing against bounded quasi-continuous functions.
+A fundamental property of the Bedford-Taylor product is that it is local in the plurifine topology, so if $\psi_i=\psi_i'$ for all $i$ on some plurifine open set $O$ then where $\mathbf{1}_O$ denotes the characteristic function of $O$.
+We also have that the convergence in Theorem \ref{thmconv} is local in this topology \cite[Thm 3.2]{Bedford2}, i.e. we get convergence when testing against bounded quasi-continuous functions.

 \begin{lemma} Let $\psi_k$ be a sequence of locally bounded positive metrics that decreases pointwise (or increases a.e.) to a locally bounded positive metric $\psi,$ and let $O$ be a plurifine open set.
-Then we have that where the $\liminf$ is to be understood in the weak sense, i.e. when testing against non-negative continuous functions. \end{lemma}
+Then where the $\liminf$ is to be understood in the weak sense, i.e. when testing against non-negative continuous functions. \end{lemma}

 \begin{proof} Let $u_i$ be a sequence of quasi-continuous functions increasing to $\mathbf{1}_O$ except on a pluripolar set.
 Let $f$ be a non-negative continuous function.
-Since $u_iMA(\psi_k)$ converges weakly to $u_iMA(\psi),$ and $MA(\psi_k)$ does not put any mass on a pluripolar set, we get that
+Since $u_iMA(\psi_k)$ converges weakly to $u_iMA(\psi),$ and $MA(\psi_k)$ does not put any mass on a pluripolar set,